 Milwaukee One-Key Managed Inventory

-Currently, tool inventory can exist as a primitive paper-based system, an electronic spreadsheets, or even as a expensive custom software program.
-Milwaukee One-Key will let you share and update inventory across many levels—and it will do it for free.
+Currently, tool inventory can exist as a primitive paper-based system, an electronic spreadsheets, or even as an expensive custom software program.
+Milwaukee One-Key lets you share and update inventory across many levels—and it does it for free.
 The desired goal with the development of this software was to help organizations work faster with a higher level of productivity.
 Milwaukee also designed the software so that it’s suitable for anything from sole proprietors to 1000-employee organizations.

 Milwaukee One-Key Software & Technology Conclusion

 Geofencing is now in the public beta testing phase of One-Key.
-Geofencing allows you to set a virtual boundary and the One-Key app will alert you if your One-Key tool strays outside of it.
+The geofencing system lets you set a virtual boundary.
+The One-Key app then alerts you if your One-Key tool strays outside of it.

 When you use the web app, you’re already set to start using the new function.
-You’ll need to update the app on your phone or table to see it.
+You’ll need to update the app on your phone or tablet to see it.